Why Beautiful Baku?

 Baku is blessed with many parks.
 It’s hard to walk more than 5 minutes in the city without stumbling upon one.
 One of the major parks in the city, located on the shore of the Caspian Sea is Denizkenari Milli Park.
 It is also known as Baku Boulevard and is a popular hangout for locals.
 You’ll see many people sitting by the sea, or eating ice cream from one of the many vendors there.

 There are many things to do in the park.
-Like visit the carpet museum there, which locals will tell you is a must see.
+Like visit the carpet museum there, which locals will tell you is a must-see.
 They really do love their carpets.
+If only they were magic carpets!

 Or you could take a train